 Critical Porn Analysis is an educational response to the researched harms of pornography as a public health crisis.
 Critical Porn Analysis moves beyond the micro focus of how the individual interacts with pornographic content, to consider a more holistic approach on how porn’s proliferation and ease of access impacts the health and well-being of individuals, relationships, families, communities and cultures.

 Critical Porn Analysis requires a critique through five interconnected lenses: global industry; sex, gender, power and relationships; sexual exploitation; child sexual exploitation; and mental health and addiction.
 Critical Porn Analysis provides educators, decision makers, and communities a greater understanding of the scope of impacts, and frames the discussion to respond to pornography as the public health crisis of the digital age.
-Critical Porn Analysis builds upon the work of Natalie Collins, a UK-based Gender Justice Specialist.
+Critical Porn Analysis is authored by Liz Walker and builds upon the work of Natalie Collins, a UK-based Gender Justice Specialist.
 This inquiry begins a difficult, but necessary conversation.
 Questions are by no means exhaustive.

 RELATED BLOG POSTS